madhav0905/Basic-React-Todo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to practise react hooks and to gain hands on experience in react

 ## Available Scripts